Coastal hydrogeology: Chemical Composition of Terrestrial Groundwater

-Terrestrial groundwater is dominated by cations: potassium (K+), sodium (Na+), calcium (Ca+) and magnesium (Mg+) and anions: chlorine (Cl-), biocarbonate (HCO3-) and sulfate (SO42-).
-Each ion has a concentration of >1mgl-1.
+Terrestrial groundwater is dominated by cations: potassium (K+), sodium (Na+), calcium (Ca+) and magnesium (Mg+) and anions: chlorine (Cl−), bicarbonate (HCO3-) and sulfate (SO42-).
+Each ion has a concentration of >1mgl−1.
 The chemical composition highly depends on the geology which is the composition of local rocks and the chemical composition of recharge sources like rainfall and rivers.
 Fresh groundwater is likely alkaline as there is calcium and magnesium.

 Chemical Composition of Seawater

-Seawater is dominated by sodium (Na+) and chlorine (Cl-).
+Seawater is dominated by sodium (Na+) and chlorine (Cl−).
 The chemical composition of seawater has small variability between different oceans due to the long residence time which facilitates mixing.

 Chemical Processes in Coastal Aquifer

 Physical and chemical reactions occur in coastal aquifers, including oxidation-reduction reactions, mineral dissolution and precipitation, acid-base reactions, ion exchange, and gases dissolution and exsolution.
 Those chemical processes also happen in terrestrial aquifer system.
 The rate of different chemical processes depend on temperature and pressure of different part of the aquifers.
 Rain is the major recharge for different aquifers.
 Thus, groundwater would be acidic.
 Groundwater becomes less acidic with increases flow path or flow distance.